gramps-project/gramps-web-docs/docs/en/install_setup/multi-tree.md

 python -m gramps_webapi --config /app/config/config.cfg tree list
 ```

-In addition, you should set the `MEDIA_PREFIX_TREE` configuration option to `True` to ensure media files are stored in separate subfolders.
+In addition, you should set the `MEDIA_PREFIX_TREE` configuration option to `true` to ensure media files are stored in separate subfolders.
 Otherwise, users are able to access media files that belong to a tree they have no permission for!

 ## Add a user account to a specific tree